Jacksonville, Florida: Leisure and entertainment

-Throughout the year, many annual events of various types are held in Jacksonville.
+Throughout the year, many annual events are held in Jacksonville.
 In sports, the annual Gate River Run has been held annually since March 1977.
 It has been the U.S. National 15 km road race Championship since 1994 and is the largest race of its distance in the country with over 13,000 runners, spectators, and volunteers, making it Jacksonville's largest participation sporting event.
 In college football, the Gator Bowl is held on or around New Year's Day each year.
 It has been continuously held since 1946.

-Also, the Florida–Georgia game (also known as the "World's Largest Outdoor Cocktail Party"), the annual college football game between the rival Florida Gators and Georgia Bulldogs has been held in Jacksonville almost yearly since 1933.
+The Florida–Georgia game (also known as the "World's Largest Outdoor Cocktail Party"), the annual college football game between the rival Florida Gators and Georgia Bulldogs has been held in Jacksonville almost yearly since 1933.
 For six days in July the Jacksonville Kingfish Tournament is held for fishermen of all skills.
 With $500,000 of prizes up for grabs, up to 1000 boats participate with almost 30,000 spectators watching.

-Jacksonville is also home of River City Pride which is Northeast Florida's largest Gay Pride parade.
+Jacksonville is home of River City Pride, Northeast Florida's largest Gay Pride parade.
 The parade and festivities usually take place over the course of the weekend, usually the first or second weekend in October in Jacksonville's Riverside neighborhood.
 The first pride parade was held in 1978.
+The Run River race in Jacksonville Florida, is one of the biggest school races in Northeast Florida that helps the public.
+It is run by Riverside Presbyterian Day School (RPDS).